ej4/paths_of_glory/README.md

     rails generate achievement Glory User

 This gives you `app/models/achievements/glory.rb` and `app/models/achievements/glory_observer.rb` with some bootstrapped code.
 Edit these files to meet your needs.
-Finally, you will need to activate the observer, by adding `:glory_observer` to your list of observers in `application.rb`.
+Finally, you will need to activate the observers by adding the following to `application.rb`:

+    # Achievement Observers
-    config.active_record.observers = :glory_observer, :some_other_observer
+    config.active_record.observers = Dir["app/models/achievements/*_observer.rb"].map {|f| File.basename(f, '.rb').to_sym}

 The Achievement
 ===============